2nd Class City

 - Piped Water, Watering Point, Piped Sewer, Electric (AVEC), Landfill, Health Clinic, Police, Public Safety Building, Volunteer Fire, Fire Hall, Dock, Cable TV, City Office, Bingo Hall, Old Bingo Hall, Roads, Fuel Sales, Equipment Rental

-- The major means of transportation are plane, small boat, and snowmachine.
-The state-owned Bob Baker Memorial Airport has a 3,400' long by 100' wide lighted gravel runway.
-Daily scheduled flights and charter flights are provided.
-Crowley Marine Services barges fuel and supplies each summer, and local store owners have large boats to bring supplies upriver.
-Boats, ATVs, and snowmachines are used for local travel, and there are many trucks.
-A road extends along the river to Kobuk Camp, and a network of old trading trails exists.
+- Kiana is primarily accessible by air, as well as small boat and snowmobile.
+The state-owned Bob Baker Memorial Airport has a gravel runway.
+Daily scheduled flights and charter flights are provided by Bering Air, ERA Alaska, and Ryan Air Service.
+Crowley Marine Services barges fuel and supplies to Kiana each summer, and local store owners have large boats to bring supplies upriver.
+Local transportation takes place using boats, ATVs, snowmobiles, and some trucks owned locally.
+A road connects Kiana to Kobuk camp, and a network of old trading trails is still in use.

 - State Ferry

 - Road Connection